Are you properly tracking user engagement on your WordPress site?

 Do have you videos embedded on your WordPress website?
 If so, then you can track how people engage with them.

 With the MonsterInsights Media addon, you can automatically track YouTube, Vimeo, and other HTML 5 video embeds on your website.
-The best part, you don’t have to edit code to set up tracking.
+The best part is that you don’t have to edit code to set up tracking.
 The plugin takes care of everything.

 You can view the data inside your WordPress dashboard.
 Simply head to Insights » Reports and then click the ‘Media’ tab.

-Next, you’ll see stats about your top videos.
+Next, you will see stats about your top videos.

 For instance, you can see how many people played the video, the average watch time, the completion rate, and more.